Home / Resume / Healthcare / Nursing Resume

 2. Professional summary (2-3 sentences)

-State your license type, years of experience, unit specialty, patient ratio, and strongest clinical achievement.
+State your RN license type, years of experience, unit specialty, patient ratio, and strongest clinical achievement.

 Weak: "Dedicated nurse looking for a new opportunity to provide excellent patient care."

-Strong: "Registered Nurse with 7 years of experience in medical-surgical and critical care nursing.
-Provide evidence-based care for 5 to 6 patients per shift in a 28-bed ICU at a Level I trauma center.
-ACLS, PALS, and CCRN certified.
+Strong: "Registered Nurse with 7 years of medical-surgical and critical care experience and an active RN license.
+Provide evidence-based care, IV therapy, and telemetry monitoring for 5 to 6 patients per shift in a 28-bed ICU at a Level I trauma center.
+BLS, ACLS, and CCRN certified.
 Reduced CLABSI rates by 40% as unit infection prevention champion."

 3. Licenses and certifications